wessenstam/sizing/what_is_sizer/what_is_sizer.rst

 What to ask for?
 Workload: VDI ..............................

-The following are some additional things you will want to ask for when doing a VDI/EUC sizing:
+The following are some additional things you will want to ask for when doing a VDI /EUC sizing:

 - VDI Broker (Citrix XenDesktop or VMware Horizon View).
 - What types of users, and how many of each type.